 What Are Amphetamines?

-Amphetamine salts were first discovered over 100 years ago and were available to use for a wide variety of issues.
+Amphetamine salts were first discovered over 100 years ago and were available to treat a wide variety of issues.
 However, as their popularity increased, so too did concerns over the adverse effects these stimulants presented with long-term use.
+Amphetamines are stimulant drugs commonly prescribed to treat conditions like attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+Prescription amphetamines are used under medical supervision and can help improve focus and alertness.
+However, when misused—often as “study drugs”—amphetamines can lead to abuse and addiction.
+Over time, amphetamine addiction can cause serious mental and physical health issues, including anxiety, sleep disturbances, and increased heart rate.

 Today, amphetamines are highly regulated and only available through a prescription.
 These synthetic stimulant drugs are primarily used to treat ADHD and narcolepsy by increasing dopamine and norepinephrine levels in the brain.
 A list of amphetamines that are commonly prescribed in the U.S. include: